tuyiskevin/STS-Clover/README.md

 ## Description
 ## Basics
 #### Code Repository
-The code for STS Clover is at https://github.com/STS-Emory/STS-Clover.
-It is managed by the github account: stsemorystaff@gmail.com and the usual STS password.
-It is used as a public repository so pulling (downloading) from it does not require a password / account.
-Pushing (uploading) to the repository will require Github Login.
-The initial development of this project is done by Henry Chen (github: henryYHC).
-The following maintenance development and this documentation is done by Shen Gao (github: ShenGao)
+The code for the official STS Clover is at https://github.com/STS-Emory/STS-Clover.
+It is managed by the github accounts: STS-Emory  and tuyiskevin.
+This is a public repository which means that some configurations files are not available to the public for security purposes but would have be to created when you decide to run the instance.

 ### Code Security
 Since the repository is public, everyone on web can view the contents pushed to repo.
-It is important not to push things like credentials (for email server or database) up to the github, this repo has already have a gitignore file set up to filter these files when uploading.
-One safe procedure is to only add additional credentials in the files in gitignore, please do not hardcode them in the controllers.
+Once you run your instance, It is important not to push things like credentials (for email server or database) up to the github, this repo has already have a gitignore file set up to filter these files when uploading.
+One safe procedure is to only add additional credentials in the files in gitignore.
 ## Architecture
 ### Model View Controller
 This project follows a MVC design.
 Understanding this design pattern will help in finding the files containing the logic you might be interested in updating.